ochrons/ochrons.github.io/scala-js-website/doc/quick-start.md

 # Hello World in Scala.js

 Go to your command line shell and switch to the directory where you keep your development projects.
 Run `activator` (which should be on your `PATH` now) with the following command line to create a new Scala.js project from a template.

 {% highlight bash %}
-activator new hello_scalajs scalajs_hello_world
+activator new hello-scalajs scalajs_hello_world
 {% endhighlight %}

 Change into the project directory and run the application.